sheylz/keg_clicker/README.md

-# Kega Clicker!
+# Keg Clicker!
-Click on Kega.
-Upgrade Kega.
+Click on Keg.
+Upgrade Keg.
 <img src="https://pet-eu.com/wp-content/uploads/2020/05/keg.png" alt="Kega Image" width="200"/>
+What is Keg Clicker?
+Keg Clicker is a clicker game, where you need to click on Keg!